OpenSIPS/opensips-ims-ce/README.md

 Each sub-component adheres to the IMS standards outlined in TS 124 228, ensuring compatibility and enabling seamless integration as a replacement in an existing (non OpenSIPS-based) IMS setup.

+The project is designed to seamlessly integrate and provide the IMS functionality within the Dockerized Open5GS 4G core network, incorporating all the essential CSCF (Call Session Control Function) Docker components for a fully integrated solution.

 ## Getting Started